BLCM/BLCMods/Pre Sequel Mods/Astor/Quest Change/Less Tedious Quest/ReadMe.md

 ### To do:

+- [ ] Make again a new playtrought to be sure that I don't miss a timed or objective count __-failable!-__ optional mission somewhere.
 - [ ] Clean the code and remove all my ~~shitty~~ smart notes.

 ### Credits & Thanks: